Do people ever accuse you of being thin-skinned?

 The problem from here is often how those with BPD react once they have picked up on such negative attitudes.

-In such situations, those with BPD tend to feel intensely hurt and misunderstood ; this can then lead to becoming highly emotional or, as a form of self-protection, detached.
+In such situations, those with BPD tend to be very easily offended and feel intensely hurt and misunderstood; this can then lead to becoming highly emotional or, as a form of self-protection, detached.
 Unfortunately, neither of these reactions tend to be useful in terms of resolving the situation; indeed, such reactions most often serve only to compound the BPD sufferer’s interpersonal difficulties.

 David Hosier BSc Hons; MSc; PGDE(FAHE)